Where do you find karri forests?

 16x20in Matted & Window Mounted – Signed -Perth Pickup Only

-Alex Bond has been photographing landscapes professionally over several decades, contributing photographs to national and overseas publications.
+Alex Bond has been photographing landscapes professionally over several decades, contributing photographs to Australian and overseas publications.
 Consequently, he has made many photographic trips to the karri forests of southwestern Australia.
 Since 1989 Alex Bond has published under his imprint Stormlight Publishing.
 His photographs are held in both private and public collections.